letelescope/ascom-flat-panel/README.md

 - *What is "Le Télescope" ?* This a french astronmy club located at Ivry sur Seine in the Paris suburbs.
 Please see the [website](https://letelescope.fr) for more informations.
 - *Why is this panel nicknamed FFFPV1 ?* This stands for "Florian Florian Flat Panel v1" based on the name of the two orginal authors.
+- *Special thanks to Fabrice Houvet*.
+He was, with his 3D printer of real help when prototyping this flat panel.